terotests/ts2swagger/README.md

-# ts2swagger
+# TypeScript to Swagger

-Create Swagger API from TypeScript classes
+The project readme.